Image of a doctor speaking to a patient

 Your source of training and data to treat high-risk PCI, cardiogenic shock and right heart failure patients

-The final results of the physician-led NCSI Study demonstrate a 71% survival to discharge with greater than 90% native heart recovery when best practices are used, including placement of an Impella heart pump prior to revascularization (PCI).
+The final results of the physician-led NCSI Study demonstrate a 71% survival to discharge with greater than 90% native heart recovery when best practices are used, including placement of an Impella heart pump prior to revascularization (PCI).3

 Explore the Latest Presented Data From the National Cardiogenic Shock Initiative (NCSI) Study

-• 71%
+• 72%

 • >90%

-Native heart recovery at discharge1
+Native heart recovery at discharge3

-NCSI Study is an independent, physician-led, national, multicenter initiative aimed at improving mortality in patients with AMI cardiogenic shock (AMICS).1 Based on the consistent finding of good survival outcomes with early hemodynamic support with Impella therapy from the IQ database and cVAD study, a best practices algorithm for the treatment of patients with AMICS was established.
-The NCSI Study algorithm includes identifying shock early, use of Impella therapy before PCI, reducing the use of inotropes, and the use of invasive hemodynamic monitoring to aid in escalation and weaning.
+NCSI Study is an independent, physician-led, national, multicenter initiative aimed at improving mortality in patients with AMI cardiogenic shock (AMICS).3 Based on the consistent finding of good survival outcomes with early hemodynamic support with Impella therapy from the IQ database and cVAD study, a best practices algorithm for the treatment of patients with AMICS was established.
+The NCSI Study algorithm includes identifying shock early, use of Impella therapy before PCI, reducing the use of inotropes and the use of invasive hemodynamic monitoring to aid in escalation and weaning.

-View Additional NCSI Study Resources
+View Additional Resources

 Education and Resources